Estimated reading time: 6 minutes

 However, it’s important to consider the way you schedule volunteers.

 The Christmas season is a busy time of year for everyone.
-Be considerate of your volunteers and take the time to create a schedule that maximizes availability yet does not place an undue burden on your free labor force.
+Be considerate of your volunteers and take the time to create a schedule that maximizes availability without placing an undue burden on your free labor force.

 The last thing you want is for volunteers to hesitate about volunteering because they can’t manage the time commitment.